 Rarely is any concrete project perfect and you don't want to be left short on the amount you need.

-You'll be able to calculate concrete volume, weight, and how many bags you need for:
+You'll be able to calculate concrete cubic yardage, weight, and how many bags you need for:

 If you want to use a formula to calculate concrete volume, I have a whole page like the picture above that shows you a written formula for: